 Bali’s highest mountain is Mount Agung, also known as “mother mountain.”
 It is 9,944 feet (3,031 meters) high.

 Hopefully, you now have a better feel for the size of Bali.

-Here is some other Bali frequently asked questions that we often get.
+Here are some other Bali frequently asked questions that we often get.

-Bali is situated almost centered in the archipelago country of Indonesia.
+Bali is in Asia lying almost centered in the archipelago country of Indonesia.
 If you’re looking at a map, you find Bali just to the north of Australia and southeast of mainland Asia.
 Indonesia’s neighbors not only include Australia but also Malaysia, Singapore, the Philippines, Timor, and Papua New Guinea.

 Yes, Bali is generally a safe place to visit.
 Of course, as with any destination, there are always some risks to be aware of.
 The most common dangers in Bali include things like scammers and pickpockets.